 Atomic orbitals must achieve spherical symmetry, and platonic geometry forms the foundation of such symmetry.

-Sub-Quantum Chemistry is a new theory based upon recent advances in sub-quantum mechanics.
-It suggests that the quantum interactions between electrons in close proximity play a central role in determining both atomic and molecular geometry.
-These quantum interactions include spin sharing, spin exclusion, field cancellation, and orbital hybridizations.
+This approach suggests that the quantum interactions between electrons in close proximity play a central role in determining both atomic and molecular geometry.
+These quantum interactions include spin-bonding, spin exclusion, field cancellation, and orbital hybridization.
 They yield symmetrical, phase-locked, resonant, coherent, spherically-harmonic, stationary electron waves that represent the lowest energy state of the system.

-This theory seeks to account for the magnetic properties of the transition metals and rare earth metals, specifically the trends in magnetic (susceptibility) strength across the d-block (shown below) and the f-block metals.
-By way of example, why does scandium (Sc) have a higher paramagnetic strength with 1 unpaired electron than vanadium (V) has with 3 unpaired electrons, and why does palladium (Pd) (with no unpaired electrons) have a higher value than manganese (Mn) has with 5 unpaired electrons?
+These symmetrical wave resonance structures appear to account for certain magnetic trends across the transition metals and rare earth metals, specifically that of magnetic (susceptibility) strength (shown below for the d-block).
+By way of example, why does scandium (Sc) have a higher paramagnetic strength with 1 unpaired electron than vanadium (V) has with 3 unpaired electrons, and why does palladium (Pd) (with supposedly no unpaired electrons) have a higher value than manganese (Mn) with 5 unpaired electrons?
+(See more detail HERE.)

-This theory also seeks to clarify the mechanism leading to paramagnetism versus that leading to ferromagnetism, based upon the electron geometry and quantum interactions occurring within atomic orbitals.
-In the process, this theory also seems to account for the nature of the dicarbon (C2) molecule’s observed ‘quadruple bond’.
+This approach seeks to clarify the mechanism leading to paramagnetism versus that leading to ferromagnetism, based upon the electron geometry and quantum interactions occurring within atomic orbitals.
+In the process, we also seek to account for the nature of the dicarbon (C2) molecule’s observed ‘quadruple bond,’ as well as the strong paramagnetism of the oxygen molecule (O2).

 We hope you find this interactive periodic table a useful resource.
 Best wishes.
 Arnie Benn, Quicycle, CA